 In a world of endless notifications and infinite scrolling, the Light Phone III offers a radically different approach: a phone designed to be used as little as possible.
 Built by Light, a Brooklyn-based company co-founded by artist Joe Hollier and product designer Kaiwei Tang, it's a minimalist device that strips away social media, web browsing, email, and app stores entirely — leaving only intentional tools for everyday life.^1

-In May 2026, Light launched the LightOS Developer Program & Tool Library, inviting anyone to build community tools for the Light Phone III.
-The SDK arrives in June, with a curated, non-commercial, open-source Tool Library launching by October — bringing user-created tools like guitar tuners, transit apps, and QR code scanners to the platform, all vetted by Light to stay true to the phone's intentional mission.^3
+In May 2026, Light partnered with Andrew Yang's Noble Mobile, making the Light Phone III available for immediate purchase (bypassing the standard pre-order wait) with a service plan that rewards users for reduced screen time.^4 Also in May 2026, Light launched the LightOS Developer Program & Tool Library, inviting anyone to build community tools for the Light Phone III.
+The SDK is in development with a curated, non-commercial, open-source Tool Library planned for late 2026 — bringing user-created tools like guitar tuners, transit apps, and QR code scanners to the platform, all vetted by Light to stay true to the phone's intentional mission.^5

 "They said, 'Because you're never on it, you're more fun.'
 I can only imagine how many 'fun Dad things' I would have missed if it wasn't for this thing."^1